semantifyit/ds-utilities/API.md

 <a name="getDsStandardContextV5"></a>

 ## getDsStandardContextV5() ⇒ <code>object</code>
-Returns the standard @context for DS-V5
+Returns the standard @context for DS-V5 (clone - no reference).

 **Kind**: global function
 **Returns**: <code>object</code> - - the standard @context for DS-V5